-Last week I was at the Niagara Economic Summit where they tackled a number of issues related to employment in the Niagara Region including a power talk on the topic of millennials.
-The millennial discussion was led by a panel of largely millennial speakers including Chris Sinclair, Julie Rorison, Allie Hughes, Alyssa Lai, Stephanie Harper, and Stephen Murdoch.
-In the discussion the panelist spoke about the way millennials differ from previous generations in their work styles, their own experiences as employees and employers, and some strategies for other millennials to getting themselves started in the work force.
+Last week I was at the Niagara Economic Summit where they tackled some issues related to employment in the Niagara Region including a power talk on the topic of millennials.
+The millennial discussion was led by a panel of millennial speakers including Chris Sinclair, Julie Rorison, Allie Hughes, Alyssa Lai, Stephanie Harper, and Stephen Murdoch.
+In the discussion, the panellists spoke about the way Millennials differ from previous generations.
+I call this the Millennial Challenge.
+Gen Y differs in their work styles and their experiences and perceptions of employees and employers.
+The panellists also shared some strategies for other millennials to get themselves started in the work force.

-Having recently been doing some work supporting the start-up of a non-profit focused specifically on helping millennials make the leap from student to productive professional I’ve been doing some research on the topic myself and I found the discussion at the Summit very interesting.
-It is one thing to read survey data from big corporations and newspapers and to talk to professionals about their perspectives on the millennial generation, but it is something else entirely to hear an intelligent panel of millennial speakers share their own personal experiences.
+I have recently been doing some work supporting the start-up of a non-profit focused on helping millennials make the leap from student to productive professional.
+I found the discussion at the Summit fascinating given some research I’ve been doing in that work.
+It is one thing to read professional research and perspectives on the millennial generation, but it was enlightening to hear an intelligent panel of millennial speakers share their own experiences.

 Chris Sinclair is VP and co-founder of Niagara marketing company Brand Blvd.
-His staff are largely millennials and he noted some key differences between millennials and previous generations in the work place:
+His staff are largely millennials, and he noted some fundamental differences between millennials and previous generations in the work place:

 - Millennials prefer experiences over things